 Section 12(d)(1)(A) of the 1940 Act generally prohibits a fund from purchasing (1) more than 3% of the total outstanding voting stock of another fund; (2) securities of another fund having an aggregate value in excess of 5% of the value of the acquiring fund; and (3) securities of the other fund and all other funds having an aggregate value in excess of 10% of the value of the total assets of the acquiring fund.
-There are some exceptions, however, to these limitations pursuant to various rules promulgated by the SEC.
+There are some exceptions, however, to these limitations pursuant to other provision of Section 12(d)(1) and various rules promulgated by the SEC.

 Closed End Funds.
 Typically, shares of a closed end fund are bought and sold on an exchange.
 The risks of investing in a closed end investment company typically reflect the risk of the types of securities in which the closed end fund invests.
 Closed end funds often leverage returns by issuing debt securities, auction rate preferred securities or reverse-repurchase agreements.
 The Fund may invest in debt securities issued by closed end funds, subject to any quality or other standards applicable to the Fund's investment in debt securities.
 If the Fund invests in shares issued by leveraged closed end funds, it will face certain risks associated with leveraged investments.
 Investments in closed end funds are subject to additional risks.
-For example, the price of the closed end fund.
-The premium or discount that the share prices represent versus net asset value may change over time based on a variety of factors, including supply of and demand for the closed end fund's shares, that are outside the closed end fund's control or unrelated to the value of the underlying portfolio securities.
-If the Fund invests in the closed end fund is of the closed end fund's investments and the closed end fund's investments and the closed end fund's share price may compromise or eliminate any such exposure.
+For example, the price of the closed end fund's shares quoted on an exchange my not reflect the net asset value of the securities held by the closed end fund.
+The premium or discount that the share prices represent versus net asset value may change over time based on a variety of factors, including supply of and demand for the closed end fund's shares, that are outside the closed end fund's investments, the lack of correlation between the performance of the closed end fund's investments, the lack of correlation between the performance of the closed end fund's investments and the closed end fund's share price may compromise or eliminate any such exposure.